What is a cookie?

 We allow cookies to be used for three reasons.

-First, we allow session cookies to be used when you visit our online content.
-This enables your device to move from page to page without having to log in repeatedly.
-These generally improve your browsing experience.
+First, we allow session cookies to be used when you visit our online content, including our websites.
+Session cookies enable your device to move from page to page without having to log in repeatedly.
+The placement of this type of cookie generally improves your browsing experience.

 Secondly, we allow persistent (permanent) cookies to be used to better inform how the content your device visits may be presented to you.
 Persistent cookies can store your preferences for a particular site, so they will be remembered when the site is visited again.